DiegoRivasDev/DiegoRivasDev/README.md

 <h2 align="center">About my</h2>

-- Hi, I'm Diego Rivas.
-I am a self-taught Full Stack developer and passionate about programming completing my final-year in software engineer at the university.
-I have experience working independently in the creation of websites and systems for business use.
+Hello, I'm Diego Rivas.
+I am a self-taught Full Stack developer and passionate about programming.
+I am currently a Systems Engineer with extensive experience in programming (Python, PHP, Node.js, React, C++, SQL, MySQL, PostgreSQL, Arduino, Docker, Odoo, and implementation of LLMs for the creation of AI Agents).
+Additionally, I have experience working independently in the creation of websites and systems for business use.

 <br>